Materials Science and Engineering - Minor

-The minor program in materials science and engineering consists of a minimum of five (5) three-hour courses for a total of 15 credit hours, with up to six credit hours in materials courses within their major.
-All students are required to have completed a prerequisite, such as MSEN 222/MEEN 222—Materials Science, or MSEN 201—Introduction to Materials Science (or an equivalent course)—prior to applying for the minor.
-Two (2) three-hour courses (six credit hours) are selected from a list of core MSEN undergraduate courses.
-The remaining three courses (nine credit hours) are selected from upper-level materials focused technical electives.
+The minor program in materials science and engineering consists of a minimum of five (5) three-hour courses for a total of 15 credit hours, with up to 6 credit hours in materials courses within their major.
+All students are required to have completed a prerequisite, such as MSEN 222/MEEN 222—Materials Science (or an equivalent course)—prior to applying for the minor.
+One (1), three-hour course (3 credit hours) is selected from one of two core MSEN courses.
+The remaining four courses (12 credit hours) are selected from upper-level materials focused technical electives.
 With the permission of the MSEN faculty advisor, students may substitute up to two technical electives with courses from their major department with a primary focus on materials science and engineering.
 Completion of the minor will be recorded on the student’s university transcript.

 For more information, visit the Department of Materials Science and Engineering website.

 |MSEN 200-499 1||6|

 |Select two of the following: 2||6|

 |Engineering Properties of Biological Materials 2|

 |Biological Responses to Medical Devices 2|